So you want to cite a PDF (or a Portable Document Format) file, but don’t know what citation format to use.

 The key to understanding how to cite a PDF is:

-Always cite the PDF based on what the source in the file actually is.
+Always cite the PDF based on what source the file actually is.

-A PDF, after all, is not really a source itself, but rather a file type and a way for displaying that source.
+A PDF, after all, is not really a source itself, but rather a file type and a way to display a source.

 For example, if the source you wish to cite is a PDF of a newspaper article, cite the source as you would a newspaper.

-Then, depending on the citation style you are using, you can add a short note to the citation that indicates that the source was in PDF format.
+Then, depending on the citation style you are using, you can add a short note to the citation that indicates that the source was in PDF, or you can include a URL that links directly to the PDF.
 Here is how you would do this in the three most popular citation styles:

 MLA Format Example